Your Phenotype Results

 This depth brings strong awareness, insight, and the ability to understand yourself and others with clarity.

-Growth here comes through balance — allowing your processing to move, rather than becoming stuck in it, and giving yourself space without withdrawing from action.
+Growth here comes through balance — allowing your processing to move, rather than becoming stuck in it.

 Your system is naturally flexible and responsive.